-NRS 200.408 is a Nevada drug law that prohibits giving people certain drugs without their knowledge in order to commit a violent crime against them or their property.
-This statute states:
+NRS 200.408 is a Nevada drug law that prohibits giving people certain drugs in order to commit a violent crime against them.
+Specifically, this statute states:

 "A person who causes to be administered to another person any controlled substance without that person's knowledge and with the intent thereby to enable or assist himself or herself or any other person to commit a crime of violence against that person or the property of that person, is guilty[.]"